knadh/localStorageDB/README.md

 	<tr>
 		<td>insert()</td>
 		<td>table_name, data</td>
-		<td>Inserts a row into a table. data is an object literal with field-values.
+		<td>Inserts a row into a table and returns its numerical ID. data is an object literal with field-values.
 Every row is assigned an auto-incremented numerical id automatically</td>
 	</tr>
 	<tr>
 		<td>query</td>